oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

   * obtaining tokens and passing them to the frontend (Token Mediating Backend)
 * a JavaScript application obtaining access tokens
   * via code executed in a browsing context
-  * through a service worker
+  * through a Service Worker

 These architectures have different use cases and considerations.